reutlazarr/AspProject/wiki/EnvironmentSetup.md

 # Compilation Instructions
 Follow these steps to compile the BloomFilter application.
+For usingthe BloomFilter you can use eathr dokerhub or the next instructions.

 ## BloomFilter Compilation
 Navigate to the AspProject directory which containing the BloomFilter project and set up the build environment with these commands: